aspose-page/Aspose.Page-Reference-Tutorials/page/english/java/xps-gradient-addition/vertical/_index.md

 doc.save(dataDir + "VerticalGradient.xps");
 ```

 Congratulations!
-You have successfully learned **how to add vertical gradient** to a Java XPS document using Aspose.Page.
+You have successfully learned **how to add gradient** to a Java XPS document using Aspose.Page.

-## Why Use a Vertical Gradient?
-- **Improved aesthetics:** Gradients add depth and a modern look to static shapes.
-- **Brand consistency:** Match corporate colors smoothly across pages.
-- **Easy customization:** Change colors or stop positions without redesigning graphics.

 ## Common Issues & Troubleshooting
 - **Gradient not visible:** Verify that the start and end points of the `LinearGradientBrush` are correctly set for a vertical orientation.